bretonio/tuulkit/README.md

 # GMRUI [Documentation](http://gmrui.com)

-The GMRUI is a Responsive Front-End Framework built with [SASS](http://sass-lang.com/).
+GMRUI is a Front-End Framework built with [SASS](http://sass-lang.com/).
 It is curated and maintained by [Matt Litherland](http://twitter.com/mattsince87) and a product of [SINCE87](http://mattsince87.com).
 We welcome any collaborators to create their own forks and raise issues.

 * [View Website](http://gmrui.com)